When to Book Your Wedding Videographer

 Your dad's speech.
 The way your partner's voice cracked during vows.
 Your grandmother laughing at something during the reception.
 These sounds fade from memory faster than you would think.

 Your dress moving as you walked down the aisle.
-The first dance - which is genuinely hard to capture in one still photo.
+The first dance (which is genuinely hard to capture in one still photo).
 The energy of the dance floor when everyone is going wild.
+Almost all of this is lost in a photo whereas a video can preserve it forever.

 When I am editing a wedding film, I am building an arc.
 You see the anticipation during prep.
 You feel the emotion during ceremony.
 You experience the celebration at reception.
 It unfolds.
 There is pacing.
 There is music underneath it all tying it together.